LCS2-IIITD/HIT-ACL2021-Codemixed-Representation/README.md

                Sourabh Kumar Bhattacharjee and
                Tanmoy Chakraborty and
                Md.
 Shad Akhtar},
-  title     = {HIT: A Hierarchically Fused Deep Attention Network for RobustCode-mixed Language Representation}, booktitle = {Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics}, publisher = {Association for Computational Linguistics}, year      = {2021},
+  title     = {HIT: A Hierarchically Fused Deep Attention Network for Robust Code-mixed Language Representation}, booktitle = {Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics}, publisher = {Association for Computational Linguistics}, year      = {2021},